TheRealSaiTama/SimpleHTML/README.md

 The `TestimonialsCards` directory showcases a collection of testimonial cards, designed to present user feedback and reviews in an engaging and visually appealing manner.
 The cards feature different layouts and styles, demonstrating various ways to display testimonials on a website.

-This project was inspired by the [Testimonials Cards](https://roadmap.sh/projects/testimonial-cards) on roadmap.sh.

 #### Features:

 -   Diverse Card Layouts: Includes different layouts to showcase testimonials in various formats.